 3 AtmoSwing Forecaster

 The Forecaster module allows to process operational forecasts.
-This software processes a current or past forecasting, defined by an XML file.
+This software processes a current or past forecasting (reforecast), defined by an XML file.
 A list of parameterizations is processed successively.
 The software can be compiled with a GUI (graphical user interface, Figure 4), or without in order to be used on a headless server through a command line interface.
 Processing a forecast requires very low computing capabilities and can be done on a low-end computer.